retroryan/on-fauna/README.md

 ## Exercise 5 - Load the test Data

-In the cloud dashboard create a new secret key under [Cloud Keys](https://app.fauna.com/keys)
+In the cloud dashboard create a new secret key under [Cloud Keys](https://app.fauna.com/keys) and then set it in the terminal window

 ```
     export FAUNA_SECRET= ...